 Free amino sugars are very toxic, and so the amine group is usually acetylated with an acetyl (CH3CO-) group, though sometimes one finds a glycolyl (HOCH2CO-) group instead for sialic acid.
-A sugar glycoside is no longer in equilibrium with the open chain aldehyde or ketone form of the sugar, and is therefore no longer as easily oxidized as the free sugar.
+A sugar glycoside is no longer in

+A sugar grycoside is no longer in equilibrium with the open chain aldehyde or ketone form of the sugar, and is therefore no longer as easily oxidized as the free sugar.
 Such sugars are therefore referred to as non-reducing sugars.